-- 3.6 Heras-style fencing will be used to establish protection zones around retained trees, hedgerows, pond and retained areas of grassland.
-The fencing will be installed in-line with BS5387:2012 'Trees in relation to design, demolition and construction' and will be fully encompass root protection areas as identified within the Arboricultural Impact Assessment (BHA_2999). - 3.7 No unauthorised access will be permitted within the protected areas. - 3.8 There will be no storage of machinery, vehicles, materials, stockpiled soil within the protected areas and there will be no other harmful activities e.g. cement mixing.
+- 3.6 Heras-style fencing will be used to establish protection zones around retained trees, hedgerows, pond and retained areas of grassland as a minimum.
+The fencing will be installed in-line with BS5387:2012 'Trees in relation to design, demolition and construction' and will be fully encompass root protection areas as identified within the Arboricultural Impact Assessment (BHA_2999). - 3.7 No unauthorised access will be permitted within the protected areas and the fencing will not be moved without prior approval from the ecologist/arboriculturist. - 3.8 There will be no storage of machinery, vehicles, materials, stockpiled soil within the protected areas and there will be no other harmful activities e.g. cement mixing.